eigerco/solana-spec/gossip-protocol-spec.md

 * every 7500ms node sends a push request containing `LegacyContactInfo`, `ContactInfo` and `NodeInstance` and refreshes its active set of nodes

 ### PushMessage
-It is sent by nodes who want to share information with others:
+It is sent by nodes who want to share information with others.
+Nodes gather data and send push messages periodically in the [gossip loop](#gossip-loop):
 * node gathers entries from `crds` with timestamps inside the current wallclock window (+/- 30s)
 * creates push messages that will be sent to peers from the active set
 * pruned nodes are excluded unless entry should be pushed to the prunes too.

-The above actions are performed periodically inside the [gossip loop](#gossip-loop).

 A node receiving the message checks for:
 * duplication - duplicated messages are dropped.
 The node responds with a prune message periodically based on the node's stake, inbound peer stake, and timeliness of the peer node